embl-cba/imagej-courses/imagej-practical.md

 &nbsp;

+# Examine 3-D data, using the Hyperstack viewer, the 3D Viewer, ClearVolume, and the BigDataViewer

+There are many ways of looking at 3D data in ImageJ.
+In this pratical session we will explore a number of them.

+- open “../4D/mitosis_tub-h2b.lif” as Hyperstack (Plugins..LOCI..Bioformats Importer)
+examine data using Hyperstack sliders
+Separate channels: Image..Color..Split Channels Alternatively keep both channels: Image..Color..Make Composite Select DNA channel and open volume view (Plugins..3D Viewer) accept default values
+Examine data by
+Rotating (left mouse button)
+Zooming (mouse wheel)
+Playing the movie
+Change Display Settings
+Edit...Change Color
+Edit...Transfer Function

 # Point spread function examination

 For microscopy, it is very important to understand the point spread function (PSF) very well.